kaaproject/kaa/doc/Whats-new/index.md

 ### Multi-tenancy

-Kaa 1.2 implements an advanced multi-tenancy where every platform tenant is isolated in a dedicated authentication and authorization KeyCloak realm.
+Kaa 1.2 implements advanced multi-tenancy so that every platform tenant gets a dedicated authentication and authorization KeyCloak realm.
-Thus, each tenant has a fully isolated space and can manage their own:
+As a result, each tenant has a fully isolated space and can manage their own:

 * users
 * permissions